 Ah, beer and barbecue.
-It’s a matchup for the ages, a love story that knows no bounds, a thrilling romance of intoxicating flavor combinations worthy of a Tumblr-style ship.
+It’s a matchup for the ages, a love story that knows no bounds, a thrilling romance of intoxicating flavor combinations worthy of a worthy of a TikTok duet.
 It’s creeping waves of melt-in-your-mouth, grilled meat deliciousness quelled by cascading waterfalls of refreshing carbonation and sharp, hoppy bitterness.
 It’s the very definition of summer.

 Finger-licking good as it may be, Hoey notes that the bond between beer and barbecue extends far beyond taste and mouthfeel.
 Grilling is an inherently communal and leisurely form of cooking, one tailormade for friendly afternoon gatherings.
 It’s standing around the grill and soaking up the hot sun with some buddies, flipping burgers or rotating dogs as you crack open another cold one.

 “Beer for us has always been about community,” he says.
 “We wanted to keep with that theme and nothing brings people together like barbecue.
 It’s a social food to pair with a social beverage.”

 Whether you’re sitting down at the picnic table for a massive meat fest or just starting to fire up the coals, a good beer can be a near constant companion—but that doesn’t mean barbecue and brews are a one-size-fits-all scenario.
 In the same way that peppery Alabama-style white sauce makes a pulled chicken platter sing and tender burnt ends shine beneath a thick layer of Kansas City’s tomato-spiked finest, what you’re preparing heavily influences what you’re imbibing.